Nonparametric inference for discretely sampled L\'evy processes: Introduction

 It remains to propose an estimator of $\sigma^2.$ To this end we use an estimator from \cite{gug3} defined via

-Here $v^h$ is a kernel function depending on $h,$ while $M_n$ denotes a sequence of positive numbers diverging to infinity at a suitable rate.
-The estimator is again based on the L\'evy-Khintchine formula and we refer to \cite{gug3} for the heuristics of its introduction.
+Here $v_h$ is a kernel function depending on $h,$ while $M_n$ denotes a sequence of positive numbers diverging to infinity at a suitable rate.
+Appropriate conditions on all three will be given in the next section.
+The estimator $\hat{\sigma}^2$ is again based on the L\'evy-Khintchine formula and we refer to \cite{gug3} for the heuristics of its introduction.
+There does not seem to exist an `easy' way to define an estimator of $\sigma^2.$ `Nonparametric' estimators of finite-dimensional parameters in semiparametric deconvolution problems (these are related to the problem we are considering in the present paper) have already been proposed in the literature, see e.g.\ \cite{matias} and \cite{atomic}.
+In the context of L\'evy processes `nonparametric' estimators of finite-dimensional parameters have been used e.g.\ in \cite{belomestny} and \cite{gug3}.
+These estimators can often be proven to be rate-optimal.

 If $\phi_w$ is symmetric and real-valued, then by taking a complex conjugate one can see that $\hat{\rho}$ is real-valued, because this amounts to changing the integration variable from $t$ into $-t$ in \eqref{fn}.
 On the other hand, positivity of $\hat{\rho}$ is not guaranteed, which is a slight drawback often shared by estimators based on Fourier inversion and kernel smoothing.
-However, one can always consider $\hat{\rho}^+(x)=\max(\hat{\rho}(x),0)$ instead of $\hat{\rho}(x).$ For this modified estimator we have $\ex[(\hat{\rho}^+(x)-\rho(x))^2]\leq \ex[(\hat{\rho}(x)-\rho(x))^2]$ and hence its performance is at least as good as that of $\hat{\rho},$ if the mean square error is used as the performance criterion of an estimator.
+However, one can always consider $\hat{\rho}^+(x)=\max(\hat{\rho}(x),0)$ instead of $\hat{\rho}(x).$ For this modified estimator we have $\ex[(\hat{\rho}^+(x)-\rho(x))^2]\leq \ex[(\hat{\rho}(x)-\rho(x))^2]$ and hence its performance is at least as good as that of $\hat{\rho},$ if the mean square error is used as the performance criterion.
+We restrict our attention to studying the estimator $\hat{\rho}$ only.

-The structure of the paper is as follows: in the next section we will study the asymptotic behaviour of the mean square error of the proposed estimator of $\rho$ and show that it is rate-optimal over a suitable class of L\'evy densities.
+The structure of the paper is as follows: in the next section we will study the asymptotic behaviour of the mean square error of the proposed estimator of $\rho.$ In particular we will derive convergence rates of our estimator over appropriate classes of L\'evy triplets and discuss the corresponding lower bounds for estimation of $\rho.$ The section is concluded with a discussion on the obtained results and possible extensions.
 The proofs of results from Section \ref{results} are collected in Section \ref{proofs}.